-When Marc Benioff opened Salesforce's Dreamforce 2024 with an AI agent demonstration that processed 50,000 customer service tickets in real-time, the audience of 40,000 professionals witnessed artificial intelligence moving from theoretical possibility to practical reality.
+When Salesforce demonstrated AI agents handling customer service workflows at Dreamforce 2024, the audience witnessed artificial intelligence moving from theoretical possibility to practical reality.
 By 2026, your event attendees will expect the same sophistication and practical application from every AI keynote they hear.

 The landscape for AI speaking topics has shifted dramatically since 2023's ChatGPT fever.
 Event planners who booked generic "Introduction to AI" speakers in 2024 learned a hard lesson: audiences now demand specificity, real-world applications, and actionable insights they can implement immediately.
-Freeman's 2025 Event Trends Report found that 78% of event attendees rated AI sessions as "too basic" or "not actionable enough," while events featuring industry-specific AI applications saw 34% higher satisfaction scores.
+In our experience booking AI speakers across hundreds of events, the feedback pattern is unmistakable.
+Attendees consistently rate broad AI overview sessions as "too basic" or "not actionable enough," while events featuring industry-specific AI applications generate notably higher satisfaction scores and repeat attendance.

 This guide identifies the 10 most compelling AI keynote topics for 2026 events, based on speaker booking data, audience feedback, and emerging industry trends.
 These topics address the complex realities your attendees face as artificial intelligence reshapes every aspect of business operations.